 As it turned out, everyone did – from volunteers in Red Cross, International Organization for Migration and Greenpeace, to people that found themselves displaced thousands of kilometres from home.

-This inspired others to join him and, later on, form a team that will dedicate its time and effort to create MeshPoint.
+This inspired others to join him and, later on, form a team that will dedicate their time and effort to create MeshPoint.

 Over time we increasingly saw an opportunity to help a wider community of people and offer our product and services to different clients – from those involved in humanitarian work and emergency response, through towns and cities that want to answer the challenges of urban growth and development.